 (decision rules as rows; clauses as columns), vertical (rules as columns; clauses as rows), or crosstab (rules composed from

-Output Entry An expression defining a conclusion cell in a decision table decision rules: under this policy all matches will be returned as a list in decreasing priority order.
-Output priorities are specified in an ordered list of values.
+Output Entry An expression defining a conclusion cell in a decision table decision rules: under this policy all matches will be returned

 (i.e. the intersection of a decision rule and an output clause).